-We still don’t really know where we’re going or when we’re going to get there, but with 29 March rapidly approaching it’s time to think about how contractual references to EU legislation will apply in the UK after exit day (whenever that may be).
+We still don’t really know where we’re going or when we’re going to get there, but with the end of the Brexit-transition period on 31 December 2020 rapidly approaching it’s time to think about how contractual references to EU legislation will apply in the UK after exit day (whenever that may be).

 Does it have direct effect?